RoadieHQ/marketing-site/content/backstage/plugins/scaffolder-http-requests.md

           getCode: '{{ steps.backstage_request_with_input.output.code }}'
           getHeaders: '{{ steps.backstage_request_with_input.output.headers }}'
       ...
-notes:
+---

-  - This scaffolder action is meant to be used in a scaffolded Backstage application created by Backstage CLI.
+This scaffolder action is meant to be used in a scaffolded Backstage application created by Backstage CLI.
 If you are using it in a Backstage monorepo, you need to modify the build process to transpile node_modules also.
----